 The station is essentially two terminii alongside each other, one for locations to the south and east (platforms 1 to 5) and the other for locations north (platforms 5 to 7).
 Lines curve out to the east and to the north west connected by a non passenger line to form a triangle.

-The buffer ends of the platforms are covered by glazed trainsheds and there is a concourse.
-The roof largely dates from 1876.
+The buffer ends of the platforms are covered by glazed trainsheds and there is a concourse which had direct access to the hotel and company offices.

 There was also an 'Inverness Station' signal box, this was located in the 'V' of the junction at platform 5.
 It opened in 1898 and closed in 1917 when replaced with a ground frame.
 The cabin itself was relocated to Murthly to become its south box.
 A (then) new small cabin was erected over the ground frame, since removed.